-In the UK, drivers can choose to put regular or premium fuel in their vehicles - which naturally cost more per litre than standard petrol or diesel.
-Using live fuel prices from the 14th April 2026, premium petrol costs 16.6p per litre more than regular unleaded, while premium B7+ diesel costs 18.1p per litre more than regular diesel.
+In the UK, the choice between regular and premium fuel is one most drivers face every time they pull up to the pump.
+Using live fuel prices from June 2026, premium petrol costs 18.3p per litre more than regular unleaded, while premium B7+ diesel costs 20.9p per litre more than regular diesel.

-This means that choosing regular fuel instead of the premium option could save you between £5 and £9 every time you fill up.
-If you fill up your tank twice a month, that adds up to a whopping £159.84 a year for a petrol Vauxhall Corsa!¹
+That means choosing regular fuel over the premium option could save you between £7 and £11 every time you fill up.
+Fill up twice a month, and that adds up to £175.44 a year for a petrol Vauxhall Corsa.¹

 What is Premium Fuel?

-The Cost of Premium Fuel: 17p per Litre More Expensive Than Regular Fuel
+The Cost of Premium Fuel: Around 18p per Litre More Than Regular Fuel

-We sampled petrol stations in major towns and cities to understand the true cost of premium fuel, and how much more it would cost the average driver to fill their tank than if they used regular fuel.
+We sampled petrol stations in major towns and cities to understand the true cost of premium fuel, and how much more it costs the average driver compared to filling up on regular petrol or diesel.

 The answer?
-Around 17p more per litre, on average.
+Around 18p more per litre, on average.

 |